 If you hate violence and don’t believe in politics, the only major remedy remaining is education.

 This quote is one of many impactful statements taken from Orwell’s essays.
 It is multifaceted and suggests several different ideas at once.
 The lines separate out the possibility that education has anything to do with politics and violence.
 It also provides the reader with an answer.
-It is to learning that one needs to run if they want to change anything about their world.
+It is to learn that one needs to run if they want to change anything about their world.

 Truth from your Enemy